-Enjoy these post-blepharoplasty makeup tips from the board-certified plastic surgeons at H/K/B, located in Charlotte and Huntersville, NC.
+Enjoy the best makeup after eyelid surgery tips from the board-certified Charlotte plastic surgeons at H/K/B, located in Charlotte and Huntersville, NC.

 Waiting is a challenge, but it’s so important for a safe recovery.
 You’ll need to wait several weeks before resuming eye makeup use after blepharoplasty.
 For the first couple of weeks, your eyes will be sensitive and makeup use isn’t ideal.
 Generally, patients can start wearing eye makeup two to three weeks after surgery.
 We’ll let you know when you’ve healed sufficiently to resume using cosmetics.